heikkilevanto/beertracker/manual.md

 Since drinking often continues past midnight, the system counts times up to 08 next morning as belonging to the day before.

+### Geo Coordinates
+Automagically filled in by the browser, these show your current location.
+If you don't want the system to use the location, put a simple X in there.
+Otherwise it will try to autofill it again.

 ### Location
 Where you had your beer.
 Used for various lists.
-Defaults to the same place as the previous beer.
+Guesses from the geo coordinates when possible.
+That failing, defaults to the same location as the previous beer.
+If you know you are not in that location, you can prefix it with a dot, so the system will not remember wrong geo coordinates for the place.

 ### Style
 The style of the beer.
 There are no predefined styles, you will have to enter